SamLonneman/os-challenge-wavy-gang/README.md

 \
 The results above show that the average score of Experiment 6.3 was lower than the average score of Experiment 1, suggesting that experiment 6.3 yields better performance than Experiment 1.
-After performing a one-tailed statistical hypothesis t-test with alpha=0.05, we received a P-value of less than 0.0169, confirming that the implications suggested by our average results are also statistically accurate as we can reject the null hypothesis that Experiment 6.3 will score higher than or equal to Experiment 1 in the test environment.
+After performing a single-tailed t-test with alpha=0.05, we received a P-value of 0.0169, confirming that the implications suggested by our average results are also statistically accurate as we can reject the null hypothesis that Experiment 6.3 will score higher than or equal to Experiment 1 in the test environment.